 The future of the high street looks like it’s set to change, which could perhaps make way for more independents to flourish.
-So, it was with this in mind that we caught up with Fi Coe, who manages women’s fashion for the independent department store, Coes, from their flagship retail outlet in Ipswich, Suffolk.
+So, it was with this in mind that I caught up with Fi Coe, who manages women’s fashion for the independent department store, Coes, from their flagship retail outlet in Ipswich, Suffolk.
 Womenswear was introduced here in September 2002, nearly a century after the family-owned store originally opened in 1928.
 And, with a variety of high quality brands from Barbour to Ted Baker, you can discover a treasure trove from designer dresses and jackets to statement shoes and scarves, which you can choose to buy in-store and online.
-So sit back and relax, then read our exclusive interview with Fi who reveals a snapshot of her life from the exciting work she does to essential expert advice on the latest seasonal trends for women’s fashion at Coes.
+So sit back and relax, then read my exclusive interview with Fi who reveals a snapshot of her life from the exciting work she does to essential expert advice on the latest seasonal trends for women’s fashion at Coes.

 Where did your love for womenswear begin?